ipfs/ipfs-blog/src/_blog/js-ipfs-0.63.0-esm-libp2p-0.37.x-and-lightweight-peerids.md

 The cryptographic operations and the heavy deps they require are now encapsulated within the [@libp2p/crypto](https://www.npmjs.com/package/@libp2p/crypto) module which in general is not used by front end code.

-This is also a breaking change, please see the [`ipfs@0.63.x` upgrade guide](https://github.com/ipfs/js-ipfs/blob/master/docs/upgrading/v0.62-v0.63.md#peerids) for any changes you will need to make to your application.
+This is also a breaking change.
+Please see the [`ipfs@0.63.x` upgrade guide](https://github.com/ipfs/js-ipfs/blob/master/docs/upgrading/v0.62-v0.63.md#peerids) for any changes you will need to make to your application.

 ### ⚠ BREAKING CHANGES

-* This module is now ESM only and there return types of some methods have changed
+* This module is now ESM only and the return types of some methods have changed.

 Please see the [`ipfs@0.63.x` upgrade guide](https://github.com/ipfs/js-ipfs/blob/master/docs/upgrading/v0.62-v0.63.md) for any changes you will need to make to your application.